 (1) continuous observation of the person tested for a minimum of fifteen minutes prior to the actual test; …

-If you have found beyond a reasonable doubt that each of these regulations were complied with you may consider such test and give it whatever weight you choose.
-If you do not so find or if you have a reasonable doubt as to whether these regulations were complied with you may not consider said test for any purpose and shall not refer to it further in your deliberations.
+If you have found beyond a reasonable doubt that each of these regulations has complied with you may consider such a test and give it whatever weight you choose.
+If you do not so find or if you have a reasonable doubt as to whether these regulations have complied with you may not consider said test for any purpose and shall not refer to it further in your deliberations.

 Now the jury instructions will likely be changed to require only the observation period required by 37 Tex.
 Admin.
 Code Section 19.3(c)(1).